 Gateway drugs are substances that people are most likely to try for the first time.
 This may be a legal substance, such as alcohol or marijuana (in some states), or a substance that’s easy to get a hold of, such as prescription drugs.
 These are also substances that teens and adolescents are most likely to get their hands on.

 But, what are gateway drugs, and why are they named as such?
 Gateway drugs are literally the gateway into more dangerous substances.
-The belief is that when someone tries alcohol or marijuana for the first time, they likely try other substances increases tenfold.
+The belief is that when someone tries alcohol or marijuana for the first time, the likelihood that they will try other substances increases tenfold.

 Why Gateway Drugs are Dangerous